greinet/docker-mods/README.md

-# ROS2 - Docker mod for code-server and openvscodeserver
+# ROS2 - Docker mod for code-server and openvscode-server

-This mod adds ROS2 to code-server/openvscode-server, to be installed/updated during container start.
+This mod adds ROS2 to code-server and openvscode-server, to be installed/updated during container start.

 In code-server/openvscode-server docker arguments, set an environment variable `DOCKER_MODS=linuxserver/mods:code-server-ros2`